-- Getting there: Public bus P14 leave regularly to stadium from Parque de la Fraternidad for 10 pesos, if you don’t want to do that then your Casa Particular owner will 100% know a guy who knows a guy, who will be your chauffeur for a pre-agreed price.
+- Getting there – Public bus P14 leave regularly to the stadium from Parque de la Fraternidad for 10 pesos, if you don’t want to do that then your Casa Particular owner will 100% know a guy who knows a guy, who will be your chauffeur for a pre-agreed price.

 Cuba Road Trip: Havana To Santa Clara (Che Guevara Mausoleum, Beaches + more)

-Heading out of Havana and into the country is an experience within itself.
-Leaving the busy city behind and being out on the open road, proves why a resort holiday in Cuba is a waste of precious time.
+Heading out of Havana and into the country is highly recommended (by me).
+Leaving the busy city behind and being out on the open road, proves why a resort holiday in Cuba is arguably a waste of precious time.

 Making the 170 mile trip from the capital Havana to Santa Clara, Trinidad and beyond is a fantastic thing to include in your Cuba itinerary.
-This way, you can see multiple sides of the country, from north to south, cityscape to coasts.
+This way, you can see multiple sides of the country, from north to south, from cityscape to coast.

 Day 4: Drive To Santa Clara